 The BT choice rule works as follows: Given a set of applicants and their membership information, a chosen set of applicants is found via $C^{IN}$.
-If there is no unfilled OBC seat, then the choice procedure is terminated.
-If there is a vacancy in OBC category, capacities of open-category and OBC are updated by transferring vacancies from OBC to open-category.
+If there is no unfilled OBC seat, the choice procedure is terminated.
+If there is a vacancy in the OBC category, capacities of open-category and OBC are updated by transferring vacancies from OBC to open-category.
 Then, $C^{IN}$ is re-run with the updated capacities.
 The procedure terminates when there is no unfilled OBC seat.

+There is a simpler \emph{choice rule with reserves} that is outcome equivalent to the BT choice rule.\footnote{See Aygün and Turhan (2022b) for further discussion.} Vacant OBC positions can be made available to others by simply modifying the priority order of OBC positions.
+However, an important design criterion is to ensure that open-category's cutoff score is higher than cutoff scores of reserved categories.
+When de-reservation is handled by modifying the priority list of OBC positions, this criterion is not met.\footnote{See Footnote 10 for further discussion.}

-We show that under the BT choice rule reserved category applicants cannot be hurt by reporting their membership to reserve categories (Theorem 1).
-In centralized marketplaces with multiple institutions, the DA-BT mechanism \emph{Pareto dominates} the multi-run DA mechanism (Theorem 2).
+We show that under the BT choice rule, reserved category applicants cannot be hurt by reporting their membership to reserve categories (Theorem 1).
+The DA-BT mechanism \emph{Pareto dominates} the multi-run DA mechanism (Theorem 2).
 Moreover, the DA-BT mechanism is incentive-compatible (Theorem 3).
-Therefore, the DA-BT mechanism is shown to escape the shortcomings of the multi-run DA and presents an unambiguous improvement.
-We characterize the DA-BT mechanism with the axioms that echos legal requirements and policy perspectives of Indian authorities (Theorem 4).
+Therefore, the DA-BT mechanism escapes the shortcomings of the multi-run DA and presents an unambiguous improvement.
+We characterize the DA-BT mechanism with the axioms that echos the legal requirements and policy perspectives of Indian authorities (Theorem 4).

 The rest of the paper is organized as follows.
-In Section 2 we present the model.
-In Section 3, we analyze the multi-run DA mechanism currently in use and reveal its shortcomings.
-Section 4 presents the priority design for institutions, i.e., \emph{the BT choice rule}, and the deferred acceptance mechanism under these choice rules (the DA-BT mechanism).
-In the same section, we analyze properties of the DA-BT mechanism and provide a characterization.
-We discuss related literature in Section 5 and Section 6 concludes.
+In Section 2, we present the model.
+Section 3 analyzes the multi-run DA mechanism currently in use and reveals its shortcomings.
+Section 4 presents the priority design for institutions, i.e., \emph{the BT choice rule} and the deferred acceptance mechanism under these choice rules (the DA-BT mechanism).
+In the same section, we analyze the properties of the DA-BT mechanism and provide a characterization.
+We discuss related literature in Section 5 and, Section 6 concludes.
 All proofs are presented in the Appendix.